VinhHoang97/my-digital-cv/index.md

 ## Objective

-Seeking a position as a Senior Software Engineer where I can contribute my software engineering skills, abilities and experiences gained through relevant education and projects for the organization's growth.  <br>
+Seeking a position as a Software Development Engineer where I can contribute my software engineering skills, abilities and experiences gained through relevant education and projects for the organization's growth.  <br>

 ## Education